Last Updated Oct 6, 2017 11:34 AM EDT

-Osgood was recognized with the 2008 National Association of Broadcasters Distinguished Service Award.
+In addition to the three Daytime Emmys, (2011-12, 2014-15, 2015-16), Osgood has earned many top broadcasting awards.
+He was recognized with the 2008 National Association of Broadcasters Distinguished Service Award.
 He was the recipient of the 2005 Paul White Award, presented by the Radio-Television News Directors Association, for lifetime contribution to electronic journalism.
-In 2005, Osgood received the Walter Cronkite Excellence in Journalism Award from Arizona State University.
+Osgood received the Walter Cronkite Excellence in Journalism Award from Arizona State University in 2004.
 He was inducted into the Broadcasting and Cable Hall of Fame in 2000 and joined the ranks of the National Association of Broadcasters Hall of Fame in 1990.
 Osgood has received some of the highest accolades in broadcast journalism, including a 1999 International Radio and Television Society Foundation (IRTS) Award for significant achievement.

-Osgood recently made his big screen debut as the narrator of Dr. Seuss' "Horton Hears a Who," the animated feature film adaptation of the beloved children's book.
+Osgood made his big screen debut as the narrator of Dr. Seuss' "Horton Hears a Who," the animated feature film adaptation of the beloved children's book.
 He also wrote "A Funny Thing Happened on the Way to the White House" (Hyperion, 2008), a compendium of anecdotes from the last 70 years of presidential campaigns.
-Osgood, who edited "Funny Letters From Famous People" (Broadway Books, 2003) and "Kilroy Was Here" (Hyperion, 2001), is the author of six books.
-They are: "Nothing Could Be Finer Than a Crisis That Is Minor in the Morning" (Holt, Rinehart & Winston, 1979); "There's Nothing I Wouldn't Do if You Would Be My POSSLQ" (Holt, Rinehart & Winston, 1981); "Osgood on Speaking: How to Think on Your Feet without Falling on Your Face" (William Morrow and Company, 1988); "The Osgood Files" (G.P.
+Osgood, who edited "Funny Letters From Famous People" (Broadway Books, 2003) and "Kilroy Was Here" (Hyperion, 2001), is the author of six books: "Nothing Could Be Finer Than a Crisis That Is Minor in the Morning" (Holt, Rinehart & Winston, 1979); "There's Nothing I Wouldn't Do if You Would Be My POSSLQ" (Holt, Rinehart & Winston, 1981); "Osgood on Speaking: How to Think on Your Feet Without Falling on Your Face" (William Morrow and Company, 1988); "The Osgood Files" (G.P.
 Putnam's Sons, 1991); "See You on the Radio" (G.P.
 Putnam's Sons, 1999) and "Defending Baltimore Against Enemy Attack" (Hyperion, 2004).